-Table 4: Summary description of studied scenarios
+Table 6: Summary description of studied scenarios

-ID SCENARIO NAME KEY SUPPLY CONSIDERATIONS/MAIN FEATURES 1 Reference Scenario (Business As Usual) Demand growth: 8.6% annually till 2035, and 5% afterwards All existing PPAs and commitments by the GoR on upcoming PP, and projects in the pipeline Solar PV integrating storage, Imports & Exports are restricted imports to 75 MW (including 58.1 MW currently), and exports to 30 MW throughout 2050 respectively 2 Domestic Generation Demand growth: 10% annually by 2030, and 5% afterwards.
+ID SCENARIO NAME KEY SUPPLY CONSIDERATIONS/MAIN FEATURES 1 Reference Scenario (Business As Usual) Demand growth: 10% till 2030, and 5% afterwards All existing PPAs and commitments by the GoR on upcoming PP, and projects in the pipeline Solar PV integrating storage, Imports &amp; Exports are restricted (75 MW, and 30 MW throughout 2050) 2 Domestic Generation Demand growth: same as in Reference Scenario All existing PPAs and commitments by the GoR on upcoming PP, and projects in the pipeline.
+Domestic production, restricting Imports &amp; Exports.
+3 Power Trade & Interconnections Demand growth: as in Reference Scenario.
 All existing PPAs and commitments by the GoR on upcoming PP, and projects in the pipeline.
-Domestic production, restricting Imports & Exports.
-3 Power Trade & Interconnections Demand growth: 10% annually by 2030, and 5% afterwards.
-All existing PPAs and commitments by the GoR on upcoming PP, and projects in the pipeline.
 Supply mainly driven by the penetration of imports/interconnections.
-4 Renewables Demand growth: 10% annually by 2030, and 5% afterwards.
+4 Renewables Demand growth: as in Reference Scenario.
 All existing PPAs and commitments by the GoR on upcoming PP, and projects in the pipeline.
 Supply restricted to Renewable technologies for upcoming PPs and projects in the pipeline.